waldo-irc/ArmPi/README.md

 ## Installing in QEMU (Linux)
 Also easy

-1. sudo apt-get install qemu qemu-system-arm
+1. Sudo apt-get install qemu qemu-system-arm
-2. move ARM folder from the repo to your Desktop and CD to Desktop
+2. Move ARM folder from the repo to your Desktop and CD to Desktop
+3. Move the .img file to the ARM folder.
-3. Run startarm.sh
+4. bash startarm.sh

 ## Installing in QEMU (OSX)
 Let me know when you figure it out.